Cyber-Finn/Python-Text-Adventure-Game/README.md

 <br>

 ## How To run the game
+1. Download or clone this repository to a location on your computer
-1. Have Python installed on your computer (You can install this from the Microsoft store)
+2. Have Python installed on your computer (You can install this from the Microsoft store)
-2. Open Command Prompt (CMD):
+3. Open Command Prompt (CMD)
-3. Navigate to the folder that contains our "main.py" Python File’s Location:
+4. Navigate to the folder that contains our "main.py" Python File’s Location
-4. Type the following command and hit Enter:
+5. Type the following command in CMD and hit Enter:
 ```
 python main.py
 ```